-Until Monday, 14th of January 2019, students can register as a MINGA mentor or mentee for the summer semester of 2019.
-The first matching round will take place at the end of January 2019.
-A second matching round is planned for March 2019.
+Until Sunday, January 16, 2022, 23:59h (CET), students can register as a MINGA mentor for the first matching round for summer semester 2022.
+The matching round will take place in the weeks thereafter, you will be notified by email.
 The links for the registration are available now and can be found below.

 MINGA is a great opportunity for students who would like to volunteer to be mentors!
 Mentors will make international contacts and friends, practice their foreign language skills and gain valuable cross-cultural communication skills.